roopesh/ad-qolsys/README.md

 Fully self-contained AppDaemon app.
 If you have HA MQTT Discovery turned on, you should end up with binary sensors for each `Door_Window` zone on the Qolsys panel.
 There are more zone types which I don’t own so I have not handled them in anyway.

-You’ll also have a binary sensor for each partition (see Known Issues below).
+You’ll also have an `alarm_control_panel` device in HA for each partition in your Qolsys panel.

 Arguments in apps.yaml:
 ```